 Lisbon Coronavirus Information

-Here you have all the latest information on airports, public transport, attractions and rules and regulations on one page.
+On this page you can find the latest information on airports, public transport, attractions and rules and regulations.
 We’re committed to keeping you informed so you can take the necessary measures and be one step closer to getting back to your normal life or get back home safely once the coronavirus in Lisbon is no longer a threat.

 Get an overview of the current coronavirus precautions in Lisbon and in Portugal by clicking on their Government of Portugal page.
 Further information, in Portuguese, is available on the Portuguese Health authority website.